MicrosoftDocs/architecture-center/docs/framework/cost/provision-checklist.md

 Deployment of cloud resources of a workload is known as _provisioning_.
 Appropriate design choices and governance can lower cost by reducing wastage, overprovisioning, or expensive provisioning of resources.

-Before provisioning your Azure resources, use the [Azure Pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate the price of your SKU choices.
+Use the [Azure Pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate the price of your SKU choices.
 This section describes some considerations.
-This is not meant to be an exhaustive list, but a subset of options.
+This list is not meant to be an exhaustive list, but a subset of options.

 - [AI + Machine Learning](./provision-ai-ml.md)
 - [Big data analytics](./provision-analytics.md)